 \end{theorem}

-When controlling the nonlinearity during the iteration, the interactions in the nonlinearity can be classified into three cases: high-low, low-high and high-high interactions.
-The case of high-high interaction can be controlled directly by Strichartz estimate.
-For low-high/high-low interactions, we use the bilinear estimate method, which yields improved regularity.
-So in some sense the derivatives can be averagedly distributed in the nonlinearity.
-Back to the Zakharov system \eqref{Zakharov equ}, if we combine the Strichartz estimate \eqref{CD} with the equation of $n$ we have
+By Bony's paraproduct decomposition, the interactions in (quadratic) nonlinearity can be classified into three cases: high-low, low-high and high-high interactions.
+The high-high interaction term can be controlled directly using Strichartz estimates.
+For low-high and high-low interactions, we use an additional bilinear estimate which yields improved regularity.
+As demonstrated in \cite{tu2025physicalspaceproofbilinear}, in some sense this results in a favorable average redistribution of derivatives in the nonlinearity.